-The tag for this site is “Celebrating Life as a Former JW.”
 I realize that not all I’ve written is about celebrating my life in the moment, and may at times drift toward a tendency to rehash old stories and experiences.
 Today, I want to share what I am most grateful for, which is the ability to live a life uncensored!
 I am beholden to no one!
 No one can tell me what to believe, why to believe or how to believe anything.
-Let me be clear, I do believe in God, but I am not a follower of any religion.
-True, I have on occasion visited a church to receive an inspiring message or watched Joel Osteen on a few Sunday mornings (oh boy, now I am really “out of the truth!”), but I do not believe that God is to be found in only one place.
-I have a one-on-one, personal relationship with God that no one manages but me!
+Whether I believe in God or not is my own business.

-I don’t believe that God is a manipulator of outcomes or that our lives are “predestined” (a most depressing and hopeless thought indeed).
+I don’t believe in a God who manipulates of outcomes or that our lives are “predestined” (a most depressing and hopeless thought indeed).
 My life is what I make it, my “luck” comes from being prepared for every opportunity that comes my way.
-I may at times pray silently or out loud for God to guide me, or to help me find peace during a very difficult period, but I never ask to be “fixed” or ask God to “jump in” and take care of anything directly.
-If God was always pulling the strings I would be nothing more than a captive puppet, a victim of circumstances, weak and fearful of the unknown.
+While I may at times have prayed silently or out loud for God to guide me, or to help me find peace during a very difficult period, I’ve never asked to be “fixed” or have asked God to “jump in” and take care of anything directly.
+If there was a God who was always pulling the strings we’d all be nothing more than a captive puppet, a victim of circumstances, weak and fearful of the unknown.
 I pride myself on the free will and free mind that I have too much to ask someone to do for me what I should be doing myself.

 With living a life uncensored comes responsibility and accountability.
 I am answerable to myself for my actions.
 If my life isn’t working out the way I’d like it, well, that’s on me to find a way to right the situation.
 I will not wait on God or any other supreme being to come in and make me a better person.
 That’s my job.